lucasmoschen/time-series/README.md

 # Time Series

-Time series is a series of data points indexed in time order.
+Time series is a sequence of data points indexed in time order.
 Mathematically, a time series is a stochastic process with a discrete-time observation support.
-In this repository, we study several topics included in this topic, as ARIMA models, trend and seasonality.
-Each homework has a pratical study and some theorical questions.
+In this repository, we study several topics, such as ARIMA models, trend and seasonality.
+Each homework has a practical simulation and some theoretical questions.

 The homeworks and assigments are coded in R language and the presentations and texts are in portuguese.
 If requested, the author can translate it.